icshwi/etherlabmaster/README.md

 * https://github.com/jeonghanlee/CCAT-env

-### CentOS7 and e1000e native driver
+## CentOS7 and e1000e native driver

-Due to `rh_kabi.h`, we cannot compile `e1000e native drvier the default kernel 3.10.
+Due to `rh_kabi.h`, we cannot compile e1000e native drvier the default kernel 3.10.
 Thus, it needs the special patch file for this purpose.
-Some functionalities are limited especially related with kernel log and a network device usage statistics.
-Both of them are not critical feature for ethercat application.
-The additional patch command `make centos7_patch` is necessary.
+Some functionalities are limited and especially related with kernel log and a network device usage statistics.
+Both of them are no critical things for the ethercat application.
+The additional make rule command `make centos7_patch` is necessary before `make dkms_add`.
 The full commands are

 ```
 make init